What Aaine does, and what it does not

 Reviews and lawyer responses

-Reviews are only published from completed bookings, and the reviewer is always attributable on our side.
-Lawyers have the right to a single public response per review and can flag content that breaches professional conduct (confidential matter details, personal attacks).
+Where reviews or similar public feedback are available, they must be honest and attributable.
+Lawyers may respond once and can flag content that breaches professional conduct (confidential matter details, personal attacks).
 We may edit or remove content that violates our standards.

 Identity, documents, and data protection